heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/28326
 Adds Rilakkuma plushies to the game!

+(FTM) Rose and the Alchemist v2.0.1 by wildflourmods:
+- no update key
+adds new foreagables that go with my NPC mod Rose and the Alchemist

 Sanrio Farm Animals v1.2.0 by otohimexoxo:
 - https://www.nexusmods.com/stardewvalley/mods/28562
 Adds 20+ Sanrio characters as barn and coop animals.